Senators take first step in repealing Iraq War authorization

 Senate Republicans are also split on the legislation.
 While the 19 GOP senators voted for it, opponents argue that the repeal could project weakness to U.S. enemies.
 They have pointed out that President Donald Trump’s administration cited the 2002 Iraq war resolution as part of its legal justification for a 2020 U.S. drone strike that killed Iranian Gen. Qassim Soleimani.

-The October 2002 votes to give President George W. Bush broad authority for the invasion — coming just a month before the midterm elections that year — became a defining moment for many members of Congress as the country debated whether a military strike was warranted in the aftermath of the Sept.
-11, 2001, attacks against the United States.
+The October 2002 votes to give President George W. Bush broad authority for the invasion — coming just a month before the midterm elections that year — became a defining moment for many members of Congress as the country debated whether a military strike was warranted.
+The U.S. was already at war then in Afghanistan, the country that hosted the al-Qaida plotters responsible for the Sept.
+11, 2001, attacks, something Iraq played no part in.

 Illinois Sen. Dick Durbin, a Democrat who was in the Senate at the time and voted against the resolution, said on the floor before Thursday’s vote that "I look back on it, as I’m sure others do, as one of the most important votes that I ever cast.”